A simple time coarse graining method for molecular dynamics simulations of liquids: Results and discussion

 As $R$ (or $\Delta t$) increases, the diffusion coefficient and alpha relaxation time stay constant, as long as $R<R_{T}=2.65$ \AA.
 Then above that threshold we observe a decrease of the $\alpha$ relaxation time $\tau_\alpha$ and an increase of the diffusion coefficient.
 Therefore the medium's viscosity decreases when $R$ increases.

-This decrease of the relaxation time $\tau_\alpha$ could be interpreted as originating from an increase of the effective temperature (due to the potential modification), or as the expected consequence of the increase of the time step $\Delta t$.
-The time temperature superposition principle implies however that these two interpretations are difficult to distinguish.

-In the first picture the real temperature and therefore the kinetic energy do not change, the decrease of the potential energy due to our modification of the potential short range wall could induce a modification of the ratio potential energy/kinetic energy that would be equivalent to an increase of the effective temperature.
-However our simulations show only very small modifications of that ratio.
-This is due to the fact that the potential wall is scarcely probed as only very few molecules have enough energy to probe it.
-Therefore the second picture, that is the time modification effect appears as the right picture.}\\
+This decrease of the relaxation time $\tau_\alpha$ could be interpreted as originating from an increase of an effective temperature (due to the potential modification), or as the expected consequence of the increase of the time step $\Delta t$.
+In our simulations the real temperature and therefore the kinetic energy do not change, but the decrease of the potential energy due to our modification of the potential short range wall could induce a modification of the ratio potential energy/kinetic energy that would be equivalent to an increase of an effective temperature. { The effect of the short range increase of the distinct Van Hove with $\Delta t$ leading to a decrease of the potential wall at short range could then be roughly interpreted as a possible origin of the time temperature superposition principle.}

-{ In order to better understand the origin of the relaxation time decrease and diffusion increase, we will now study the correlation functions from which these data are obtained, that is the incoherent scattering function and the mean square displacement.
-The incoherent scattering function $F_{S}(Q,t)$ (Figure \ref{fig4}) represents the Fourier transform of the local density autocorrelation function. $F_{S}(Q,t)$ relates to the local dynamics of the liquid and gives us information on the $\alpha$ relaxation process.
+In order to better understand the origin of the relaxation time decrease and diffusion increase, we will now study the correlation functions from which these data are obtained, that is the incoherent scattering function and the mean square displacement.
+The incoherent scattering function $F_{S}(Q,t)$ (Figure \ref{fig8}) represents the Fourier transform of the local density autocorrelation function. $F_{S}(Q,t)$ relates to the local dynamics of the liquid and gives us information on the $\alpha$ relaxation process.
 The $\alpha$ relaxation time $\tau_{\alpha}$ is obtained from $F_{S}(Q,t)$ with equation \eqref{e10} and is linked to the liquid viscosity.

-Figure \ref{fig4} displays the time evolution of $F_{S}(Q,t)$ for various cutoff values $R$ or equivalently time steps $\Delta t$.
+Figure \ref{fig8} displays the time evolution of $F_{S}(Q,t)$ for various cutoff values $R$ or equivalently time steps $\Delta t$.
 As long as $R$ is below the threshold the incoherent scattering function is not affected by the coarse graining.
 While above the threshold ($R>2.65 $\AA), the plateau regime first decreases, then disappears.
-We observe the same behavior for the mean square displacement (Figures \ref{fig5a} and \ref{fig5b}).
+We observe the same behavior for the mean square displacement (Figures \ref{fig9} and \ref{fig10}).
 As $R$ increases, the plateau first decreases, then disappears. \\

-We interpret the decrease of the plateau as originating from the increase in the time step $\Delta t$ that is the size of time coarse graining.
-The other picture is an increase of the effective temperature.
-However an effective temperature explanation is not consistent with the small variation of the potential energy observed during the simulations.